Japanese man arrested in Indonesia over COVID relief fraud | Law-Order

 Taniguchi and a group of acquaintances allegedly submitted about 1,700 false applications for COVID-19 relief funds.

-The Tokyo Metropolitan Police Department believes they received subsidies for more than 960 of those applications totaling an estimated 960 million yen (USD 7.3 million), Prasetyo said.
+The Tokyo Metropolitan Police Department believes they received subsidies for more than 960 of those applications totalling an estimated 960 million yen (USD 7.3 million), Prasetyo said.

 Taniguchi, who has been wanted by Japanese police since early May, has been handed over to the Directorate of Immigration's Supervision and Enforcement Division, he said.

-The suspect, wearing a face mask, short pants, and an immigration detainee's orange vest, was brought by police to a news conference Wednesday in the capital, Jakarta.
-He did not comment.
+The suspect, wearing a face mask, short pants and an immigration detainee's orange vest, was brought by police to a news conference Wednesday in the capital, Jakarta.
+He made no comment.

 Nyoman Gede Surya Mataram, an immigration official, said at the news conference that days before the arrest, Japanese Embassy officials informed his office that they had revoked Taniguchi's passport and that the suspect had last been seen in the Lampung area.